Operation Barrel Roll: Talking and fighting

-By October 1971 Prince Souvanna had little alternative but to accept the Pathet Lao program as the basis for negotiations.
-The Pathet Lao agreed to the new negotiating effort and on 14 October, representatives of the party arrived in Vientiane.
+By October 1971 Souvanna had little alternative but to accept the Pathet Lao program as the basis for negotiations.
+The Pathet Lao agreed to the new negotiating effort and on 16 October, representatives of the party arrived in Vientiane.
 Two weeks later they were followed by Phoumi Vongvichit, secretary general of the Pathet Lao.
 Communist demands included: a cessation of the U.S. bombing of Lao territory; withdrawal of all U.S. advisors and military personnel; an election for a new National Assembly; the establishment of a coalition government; and compensation and resettlement for those Lao who had been forcibly relocated would be undertaken.
 The pace of negotiations in Laos, however, mirrored those in South Vietnam, the impetus of which was determined by the perceived military success of the protagonists.

 The dreaded PAVN wet season offensive (Campaign Z) began on 17 December 1971.
 The multi-division offensive was commanded by Major General Lê Trọng Tấn, who had commanded the PAVN counteroffensive against Operation Lam Son 719.
 Once again the PAVN rolled across the Plain of Jars and to the outskirts of Long Tieng.
 This time however, they had brought along a battery of 130mm artillery, which proceeded to pummel the defenders.
 By 17 January 1972, reinforcement by Unity troops and strikes by B-52s had driven the PAVN from the high ground surrounding the valley, but they could not be pushed out of the area.
-General Tấn then shifted the focus of his forces to the southwest and seized Sam Thong on 18 March.
+Tấn then shifted the focus of his forces to the southwest and seized Sam Thong on 18 March.
 The fighting around Long Tieng did not cease until 28 April.

 On 21 May 1972 Royal Lao and Hmong forces, supported by air strikes, attempted to retake the Plain of Jars.
 The fighting raged for 170 days (until 15 November), but the communists could not be evicted.
 PAVN and the Pathet Lao claimed to have killed 1,200 enemy troops and to have captured 80.
 The PAVN/Pathet Lao made additional gains during the year, but failed to overwhelm government forces.